-The goal of slashing the funding to research and development was to create a smoother operation that used funds more efficiently.
+The goal of slashing the funding for research and development was to create a smoother operation that used funds more efficiently.
 Unfortunately, it led instead to hundreds of workers who walked out when the news was made public.

 Slashing the research and development budget meant less money and fewer resources dedicated to innovation, and the employee reaction meant that there were no longer adequate people to devote to the task.
 Not only that, pressure on employees was to deliver not a high-quality product but a fast one: something that could be put out on the market quickly.
 This combination quickly led to Nokia's decline, pulling them away from the public eye and plummeting the company's value.

-Being able to grab your favorite chocolate bar in a convenient, mouth-shaped piece sounds perfect, doesn't it?
+Being able to grab your favorite chocolate bar is a convenient, mouth-shaped piece sounds perfect, doesn't it?
 Grab hold, stick it in your mouth, and allow it to melt away.
-Unfortunately, Hershey didn't take the time to think it through when they introduced Swoops, potato chip-shaped pieces of chocolate that came packaged about six to a container.
+Unfortunately, Hershey didn't take the time to think it through when they introduced Swoops, potato chip-shaped pieces of chocolate that came packaged in about six to a container.

-Complaints about the Swoops were extensive: there were too few of them per package, they were too expensive, and the shape wasn't utilized to create the additional effect that many customers were looking for with such a large piece of chocolate.
+Complaints about the Swoops were extensive: there were too few of them per package, they were too expensive, and the shape wasn't used to create the additional effect that many customers were looking for with such a large piece of chocolate.
 Not only that, they came with a great deal of packaging, making it necessary to dispose of a large quantity of waste for each package of Swoops enjoyed.

 Hershey's failing?
-They didn’t dedicate the resources to the research portion of the innovation process.
+They didn’t dedicate the resources to the research and design portion of the innovation process.
 Consumer research is a valuable part of the innovation cycle.
-It enables companies to interact with their customers before pushing a new product into the market—a valuable step that ensures high customer satisfaction, before money is dedicated to producing the product itself.
+It enables companies to interact with their customers before pushing a new product into the market—a valuable step that ensures high customer satisfaction, before the money is dedicated to producing the product itself.